Frequently Asked Questions

 You might be “medically frail” if you:

-- Are blind or have a disability
+- Are blind or disabled

-- Have a serious mental health struggle
+- Have a disabling mental disorder

-- Have a very serious or complex illness
+- Have a serious or complex medical condition

 If I am a parent of someone with a disability, do I have to follow the community engagement requirements?

-If you are the parent of a person with a disability who requires your care, you do not have to follow the new community engagement requirements.
+If you are the parent of a person with a disability who requires your care , you do not have to follow the new community engagement requirements.
 This is true no matter how old your child is.

 I am in the Montana Medicaid for Workers with Disabilities program.
 Do the community engagement requirements apply to me?